 Delivering a baby through C-section always requires some form of anesthesia.
-Following the procedure, older studies have reported that of women experience headaches.
-These headaches are usually the result of the anesthesia and the general stress of childbirth.
+Following the procedure, older studies have reported that

 There are several reasons why a woman might experience headaches after a cesarean delivery, but it’s most commonly due to the anesthetic used.

 Side effects of spinal anesthesia can include extremely painful headaches.
 These headaches are caused when spinal fluid leaks from the membrane around the spinal cord and reduces pressure on the brain.

 These headaches usually occur up to 48 hours after the C-section.
 Without treatment, the hole in the spinal membrane will naturally repair itself over the course of several weeks.

 Anesthesia is essential to modern cesarean deliveries, but using them can cause a list of unpleasant (but common) side effects.
 These include: